-Whether you already own a suite or are looking to purchase for an upcoming event, one call to LuxuryVIPSuites.com can bring you the best service in the business.
+Whether you already own a Chase Center luxury suite or are looking to purchase for an upcoming event, one call to LuxuryVIPSuites.com can bring you the best service in the business.
 Our professional and knowledgeable staff will assist you throughout the entire process and bring you a peace of mind only found by working with the top service in the industry.
 Call us today at 610-828-7407 to help recoup some of your annual expense if you are a suite owner or to rent a suite for the event of your choosing at the best price in the marketplace.
-You can also email DJ direct at email@example.com to get the ball rolling now.
+You can also email us direct at email@example.com to get the ball rolling now.

 A franchise rich in history, the Golden State Warriors story has added an electrifying chapter in recent years as the team has reached new heights, some of which the league has never seen before.